 For while changes to the outside are minimal and changes to the inside almost non-existent, Ford has added a completely new selection of engines to the 2019 Ranger, all based on the 2.0-litre EcoBlue units already fitted in the Transit large van and Transit Custom medium van.

 As a result, maximum power output jumps to 213hp, while the standard six-speed manual gearbox can be optionally replaced on some models by a new 10-speed automatic.

-The old 3.2-litre five-cylinder motor remains an option for Wildtrak models for the time being, but the original 2.2-litre four-cylinder engines are now gone from the Ranger altogether.
+The old 3.2-litre five-cylinder motor remains an option for Wildtrak models until May 2020, but the original 2.2-litre four-cylinder engines are now gone from the Ranger altogether.
 You can read more about these earlier engines below.

 The Raptor is so comprehensively different to the standard Ranger we've dealt with it in an individual review.

 The Ranger is sold in Regular Cab, Super Cab and Double Cab body styles - the first two more often known as single-cab and crew-cab pickup configurations - plus a chassis cab from 2021.
 Trim levels range from basic working specifications to fully-loaded lifestyle models.
 There is a Ford Ranger to suit every kind of buyer.